cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 ![Neural network](images/neural-network-schematic.png)

 The internal representation of a neural network, what the computer "sees", is a series of large tensors.
-Training such a network and making inferences require billions of operations on those large tensors.
+Training such a network and making predictions with it require billions of operations on those large tensors.

 ![Neural network as tensor](images/neural-network-as-tensor.png)

 This is where _high performance_ comes in.
-TensorFlow is able to detect the best hardware (GPUs or TPU) and parallelizes as many operations as possible on that hardware.
+TensorFlow is able to detect the best hardware available on a computer (GPUs or TPUs) or grid of computers and parallelize as many operations as possible on that hardware.